gilburns/Intuneomator/entra-app-setup.md

 openssl pkcs12 -export -out intuneomator.pfx -inkey intuneomator.key -in intuneomator.crt
 ```

-2. Upload the certificate to your application:
+2. Upload the certificate to your Entra application:
    - Navigate to your application in Entra admin center
    - Select **Certificates & secrets** from the left menu
    - Under **Certificates**, click **Upload certificate**